TylerLeonhardt/boltly/README.md

 * Send events with complex bodies thanks to Ace Editor.
 * History of sent messages
 * Track any event
-* Watch messages come in via terminal-like environment
+* Watch messages come in in real time
 * Multi-platform support thanks to Electron

 ### Dark theme